 - Roof Design

 The ideal roof faces south and is nothing but a sea of pristine shingles.
 That can’t always work.
 People want dormers, skylights, etc. Turns out people also want the sewage vents on the outside of the house.
 Imagine that!
-Where each of these roof protrusions go can make a big difference.
+Where each of these roof protrusions goes can make a big difference.
 Can they move to another roof plane?
 Can they be spaced so panels will fit well between them?
-Solar panels sizes vary, but they are typically around 67 inches by 40 inches.
+Solar panel sizes vary, but they are typically around 67 inches by 40 inches.

 - Roof Angle

 The pitch of the roof is another way to get more sun.
 In our corner of the world, a 38 to 40-degree pitch is best.
 Truss designers usually measure pitch by how much the roof rises in 12 inches rather than in degrees.
 So, a 10/12 pitch rises 10 inches vertically over 12 inches of horizontal distance.
 The angle of a 10/12 pitch is just shy of 40 degrees and is the most optimal standard pitch for our area.

 Building a new home lets you control a lot.
 Generally speaking, we place an AC/DC inverter near the electric meter.
 This converts the DC electricity in the panels to the AC electricity you need in your home.
 While this might usually be on the outside near the meter, a garage or a basement wall opposite the meter might work also

 If considering a whole-house battery backup, there are pieces of equipment and additional building codes to consider.
 For example, the code says that the battery cannot be mounted on an interior living-space wall without first upgrading the construction.
 Knowing this allows you to include these upgrades in the initial plans or reserve other spaces for the equipment.

 While the battery equipment can be outside, we prefer the interior for better battery performance.